VinnyDyn/StatusReasonKanban/README.md

 ### Prerequisites
 The component needs that the attribute statuscode is present on the view.

+#### Ready to use
+The [managed](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0_managed.zip) solution is ideal for non developers.
+Import and use.

+#### Developers
+The PCF call a Action (process) to obtain informations about the statuscode of entity, import the [unmanaged](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0.zip) solution with the action 'vnb_RetrieveOptionSetMetadata' to tests.

 ### Features
 - All options are based on statusocde.
 - Drag and drop the cards between the status.